adjust/ios_sdk/README.md

 - `NSString clickLabel` the click label of the current install.
 - `NSString adid` the unique device identifier provided by adjust.

-If any of the values is not available, it's value will default to `nil`.
+If any value is unavailable, it will default to `nil`.

 ### <a id="event-session-callbacks">Event and session callbacks